How to a Set Pricing Strategy that leads with value and speaks the truth.

 - 6 min read

-If price is how you signal value and fund growth, a sloppy pricing strategy quietly taxes your runway.
+If price is how you signal value and fund growth, then a vague or “we’ll-fix-it-later” approach quietly taxes your runway.
+Set pricing that leads with value, tells the truth up front, and gives customers the confidence to say yes.

 Let me walk you through how to set your pricing strategy the right way—step by step.